zhill/enterprise-docs/content/docs/releasenotes/3.1.0/_index.md

 ### Owned Package Filtering Control
 A new configuration option: services.analyzer.enable_owned_package_filtering: <bool> is now available in the analyzer service configuration.
-By default, the analyzer will filter packages that are determined by at analysis time to be "owned" by a parent package when that package installs all the files of the child package.
+By default, the analyzer will filter packages that are determined at analysis time to be "owned" by a parent package when that package installs all the files of the child package.
 That behavior can be disabled by setting this configuration value to "false".

 The default filtering removes false positives associated with packages installed by distro packages that install language